Clerys

 Clerys was a long-established department store on O'Connell Street in Dublin, Ireland, a focal point of the street.
-The business dates from 1853, however the current building dates from 1922, having been completely destroyed in the 1916 Easter Rising.
-Clerys completed a five-year restoration programme in 2004 at a cost of €24 million.
-A renovation project is currently underway to restore the building and will include converting the layout from that of a department store to that of various businesses operating under the same roof.
+The business dates from 1853, however the current building dates from 1922, the original having been completely destroyed in the 1916 Easter Rising.
+Clerys completed a five-year restoration programme in 2004 at a cost of €24 million but went into receivership in 2012, and was sold.
+Under American ownership, it abruptly closed in 2015, and issues arose with staff and franchise holders over an extended period afterwards.

+As of 2024, a renovation project has been underway for some years, converting the layout from that of a department store to that of various businesses operating under the same roof, including a hotel and multiple eating places.
+The launch of the new Clerys Quarter, as it is called, has been delayed multiple times, from autumn 2022, then spring 2023, autumn 2023 and Christmas 2023.
+Most recently is forecast for March 2042.

-The group also included three "At Home With Clerys" homewares stores in out-of-town retail parks at Blanchardstown, Leopardstown and Naas; and the discount department store Guiney and Co (a different company to the Guineys chain) at 79-80 Talbot Street; all of which closed during the 2012 receivership.
-There had formerly been a fashion-only outlet in The Square, Tallaght but this had already closed by the time of the receivership.
+The Clerys commercial group eventually also included three "At Home With Clerys" homewares stores in out-of-town retail parks at Blanchardstown, Leopardstown and Naas; and a more economic department store Guiney and Co. on Talbot Street, (a different company to the Michael Guineys chain) at 79-80 Talbot Street; all of which closed during the 2012 receivership.
+There had formerly been a fashion-only outlet in The Square, Tallaght but this had already closed by the time of the 2012 receivership.

 Ownership

 The history of Clerys began in May 1853 when Mac Swiney, Delany and Co. opened ‘The New or Palatial Mart' on the site of the present store in what was then Sackville Street.
-In 1883, the premises was taken over and renamed by M. J. Clery (died 1896), a native of Bulgaden, Co.
-Limerick.
+In 1883, the premises was taken over and renamed by M. J. Clery (died 1896), a native of Bulgaden, County Limerick.
 William Martin Murphy was also involved in the business.

 Clerys was bought out of receivership in 1941 by Denis Guiney (1893–1967) for £250,000.
 The receivers were Craig Gardner & Co.

-Denis Guiney died in 1967, and his widow (née Mary Leahy) continued to be chairperson until her death on 23 August 2004 at the age of 103 years.
+Denis Guiney died in 1967, and his widow Mary Guiney (née Mary Leahy) continued to be chairperson until her death on 23 August 2004 at the age of 103 years.

+Second receivership and Gordon Brothers

-Clerys was placed into receivership on 17 September 2012.
-Receivers Paul McCann and Michael McAteer of Grant Thornton said the store’s future could be secured.
+Clerys was bought out by Gordon Brothers, and split into a property-holding and an operating company, after being placed in receivership on 17 September 2012; joint receivers Paul McCann and Michael McAteer of Grant Thornton said the store’s future could be secured, and it did indeed operate for several years after this.